KOSASIH/PromoteOneself/README.md

  - pos.promote.* - Let the player be promoted to any target (only required for targets with 'permission' type aims)
  - pos.promote.&lt;target-name&gt; - Let the player be promoted to a specific target (only required for targets with 'permission' type aims)
  - pos.sign.* - The root permission for handling signs
+ - pos.sign.id.* - The root permission for all sign id permissions (players must have permission to use both the sign id and the type of sign before being able to use a sign with an id)
+ - pos.sign.id.&lt;sign-id&gt; - The permission to let a player use a sign with the specified sign id
+ - pos.sign.noid - The permission that gives players permission to use signs with no ids (players need this permission and the permission to use a type of sign before being able to use that type of sign with no id)
  - pos.sign.update.* - The root permission for handling 'update' type signs
  - pos.sign.update.use.add - Use an 'update' type sign to add yourself to the promotion tree (this has the pos.sign.update.use permission as a child permission)
  - pos.sign.update.use - Use an 'update' type sign